 Equipment & Tea Leaf

-You don’t need any kind of fancy teaware to brew a solid cup of tea, but you will need some kind of teapot/dispenser.
 The tea dispenser we recommend is a bottom tea dispenser.
 This just makes everything from making the tea to the clean up very simple and easy.
-We do feel like ceramic tea sets produce the best tasting teas, but it’s not necessary if you are just starting out.

 For the loose leaf teas, this really is going to be up to personal preference.
 You can find plenty to choose from on Amazon at very competitive prices but if you are just starting out though, I would just recommend getting a tester set like this one to see what’s your cup of tea…(get it!)…

 Now, once you are ready, let’s get started on How to Brew Loose Leaf Tea!

 Prepping Time 5M